imSrbh/Docker-Registry/README.md

 Now your container is Up and Running

-so you will see this error when you try to push image after running the registry achitcontainer...
+so you will see this error when you try to push image after running the registry container...
 ```
 server@ubuntu:~$ sudo docker image push repo.docker.local:5000/ubuntu
 The push refers to repository [repo.docker.local:5000/ubuntu]